-Method of Inspection Reason for rejection Private Hire only 4.
+Me Method of Inspection Reason for rejection Private Hire only 4.
 Check vehicle has a passenger seating capacity of not less than 4 persons and not more than 8 persons.
+Vehicle has a passenger seating capacity of less than 4 persons or more than 8 persons.
 5. Check each seat is not be less than 406mm in width.
 5. Each seat is less than 406mm in width.
 6. Where bench seats are provided, check the seat shall provide a minimum of 406mm seating space for each passenger Note: i.e. a rear bench seat shall not be less than 1218mm in order to accommodate 3 passengers.
-6. Where bench seats are provided, the seat does not provide a minimum of 406mm seating space for each passenger.
-Check that the seating configuration of the vehicle is as its factory manufactured state.
-Note: Any amendments to seating configuration can only be made with the permission of the Licensing Service. not as its factory manufactured state.
+Where bench seats are provided, the seat does not provide a minimum of 406mm seating space for each passenger.
+7. Check that the seating configuration of the vehicle is as its factory manufactured state.
+Note: Any amendments to seating configuration can only be made with the permission of the Licensing Service.
+Unless exemption provided, the seating configuration of the vehicle is not as its factory manufactured state.
 8. Check each row of seats has door access immediately adjacent to it, unless in the case of multi passenger vehicles (i.e. vehicles designed to carry 5 or more passengers) where the following shall apply: a.
 Check all seats are fixed and permanent (i.e. not flexible configuration seating designed for family use); b.
 Check that at least one principal means of access/egress is provided from the main passenger compartment which is immediately adjacent to a door; c.
 Where additional secondary means of access/egress are fitted from the main passenger compartment, check these are clearly identified as such for use in cases of emergency; d.
-Check that a break glass hammer is fitted to the rear windows (i.e. those furthest away from the principle means of access/egress) and are clearly labelled "EMERGENCY EXIT - break glass with hammer". a.
+Check that a break glass hammer is fitted to the rear windows (i.e. those furthest away from the principle means of access/egress) and are clearly labelled "EMERGENCY EXIT - break glass with hammer".
+Each row of seats does not have door access immediately adjacent to it. a.
 All seats are not fixed and permanent (i.e. not flexible configuration seating designed for family use); b.
 At least one principal means of access/egress is not provided from the main passenger compartment which is immediately adjacent to a door; c.
 Where additional secondary means of access/egress are fitted from the main passenger compartment, these are not clearly identified as such for use in cases of emergency; d.
 A break glass hammer is not fitted to the rear windows and/or are not clearly labelled "EMERGENCY EXIT - break glass with hammer".